bips-hb/bsscomparison/README.txt

     the default values in these chapter.

     In chapter VII you can change manually the parameter settings you want to plot of Stability Selection and BIC, mBIC2 and HQC.
+The default is a high-dimensional block structure with correlation rho = 0.7 and consecutive ("adjacent") non-zero betas

 A TCGA dataset is needed for the semi-synthetic data generation and